RichardDooling/LegalPro/Chapter_2/Chapter_2.md

 If you induce, order, or ratify another LAWYER’S violation of the model rules you violate Rule 5.1 (Responsibilities of Partners, Managers, and Supervisory Lawyers).

-If you induce, order, or ratify a NONLAWER's violations of the model rules then you violate Rule 5.3 (below)
+If you induce, order, or ratify a *nonlawyer's* violations of the Model Rules then you violate Rule 5.3 (below)

 ### Model Rule 5.2